Qurzon: A Prototype for a Divide and Conquer Based Quantum Compiler: Compiler Overview

 A diagrammatic overview of \textbf{Qurzon}'s components can be found in Figure \ref{fig:compiler-overview}, which shall be briefly introduced here and elaborated on later in the subsequent subsections.

 \begin{enumerate} \item \textbf{Circuit Cutting Algorithm: } One of the primary components of the \textbf{Qurzon} is the circuit cutting algorithm.
 This takes a large multiqubit (>2) circuit and uses the CutQC \cite{tang2021cutqc} algorithm to find the optimal cut.
 The optimal cut finding is done using the Gurobi Solver with a mixed-integer programming formulation of the circuit's directed acyclic graph (DAG).
 This circuit cutting is employed recursively in order to break the circuit into multiple parts.
 Once done, it is passed on to the next part of the compiler. \item \textbf{Scheduling Algorithm: } This part of the algorithm takes the cut circuits from the previous step and arranges them in a queue.
 It then takes into account the available quantum devices in the device pool.
 Once done, it allocates the subcircuits as jobs to the available quantum devices based on a greedy algorithm and passes it down to the next stage of the compilation process. \item \textbf{Optimal Qubit Routing: } Once the scheduling algorithm zeros in on a target quantum device to run the subcircuit, the optimal qubit routing algorithm takes into account the current device qubit topology.
-Once done, it optimally places the quantum gates associated with the logical qubits of the subcircuit onto the physical qubits of the device, minimizing the number of SWAP gates required in the process. \item \textbf{Execution on Quantum Device and Subsequent Reconstruction}: The circuits placed optimally on the quantum devices are then reconstructed using a shot-based probabilistic sampling of conditional probabilities.
+Once done, it optimally places the quantum gates associated with the logical qubits of the subcircuit onto the physical qubits of the device, minimizing the number of SWAP gates required in the process. \item \textbf{Parallel Execution on Distributed Quantum Devices}: The subcircuits placed optimally on the quantum devices are then executed in parallel from the quantum device pool.
+As of now the device pool is considered to be a homogenous collection of superconducting qubit devices. \item \textbf{Subsequent Reconstruction}: The entire circuit is consequently reconstructed using a shot-based probabilistic sampling of conditional probabilities of the subcircuit executions.
 This gives us the final output of the final quantum circuit. \end{enumerate}